allejok96/send-to-kodi/README.md

 1. Install on your Linux machine:
    - `zenity` to get a GUI.
-   - `youtube-dl` to add support for hundreds of video sites.
+   - `yt-dlp` to add support for hundreds of video sites.
    - `python-twisted` to enable local file sharing and MPEG-DASH support.

 1. Now you can run it from the command line like so: